Air-210484/take-off/README.md

 - [ ] Setup Exim4 with Debconf
 - [ ] Setup Apticron to receive server's health reports

-#### Set your variables in playbooks!
+#### Set your own variables in playbook!

-In order to customize your next system, just edit the following few parameters:
+In order to customize your next system, just set your own few parameters:

 * in "base_deploy/tasks/main.yml" , set your timeZone
 * in "base_custom/tasks/main.yml" , set your userName && SSH public key directory